HappyExcursion/Test-Git-Pages/about-me.md

 # About Me

-### Sorry, I don't have any personal information to share.
+### I like happy humans.

 ### Spot a white lie:

-1. I hate my life
+1. I have rapunzel length hair
 2. I have an electric skateboard
-3. I grew up with John Lennon, space shuttle pictures from science magazines, and communist ideology.
+3. I grew up with John Lennon, space shuttle pictures from science magazines, and communist ideology
+4. I can touch type for all symbols on the keyboard including ~ (tilda)

 ### [What I Have Lived For](https://users.drew.edu/jlenz/br-prolog.html) -- Bertrand Russell